When you would like to oppose a mark…

 For beginners, we advise to use clear and unconditional expressions when composing an agreement.
 Conditionality such as “if it is necessary” or “if the examiner finds it necessary” will not suffice.
 If more oppositions are submitted against one particular application which gets rejected based on the first opposition, fifty percent of the official fee shall be refunded to the latter opponents.

 Then begins the actual opposition proceeding.
 It starts with the so-called cooling-off period.

-What happens after the OHIM receives an opposition?
+What happens after the EUIPO receives an opposition?

 Is there any fee to be paid when filing an opposition?